 Colombia has also been trying to get testing done but not as successful as South Africa:

-Figure 9: Colombia tests, cases and deaths (log scale)
+Figure 9: Colombia tests, cases and deaths (linear scale)

 Confirmed cases at 31 May: